nosqlbench/nosqlbench/nb-vectordata/RUST_COMPATIBILITY.md

   `*vvec` extensions carry variable-length records.
 (The Rust source's `is_vvec_ext` still classifies `ivec` as variable; to be reconciled upstream.)
+- **Slab records are not decoded.** The reference reads slab records through its ANode codecs and binds them to operation parameters; this module carries none of that, so `openFacet` on a slab facet fails with an unsupported extension.
+Slab facets take part in everything that does not depend on what a record *is* — windows, shards, residency, planning, prefetch, and the whole-profile prebuffer — which is what a sized profile over a slab-backed dataset needs.
 - **A windowed reader's `prebuffer` fetches its window.** The reference's windowed reader inherits a no-op `precache`; here the reader a view hands back for a windowed facet warms the same bytes the whole-profile prebuffer